 Our efforts to stay above board during a time when the market was still developing have paid off.
 BitIRA is one of the few crypto IRA companies that can sell our solution to residents of New York, a state known for its strict regulations on cryptocurrency firms.

 What are the fees for a cryptocurrency IRA account?

 There are a wide range of account types you can roll over or transfer into your SDIRA, as well as several different cryptocurrencies in which you can invest.
 Accommodating this leads to a range of different fee scenarios, which is one reason why we provide you with dedicated one-on-one service.
 There is no one-size-fits-all when it comes to retirement.

 But as you consider opening a cryptocurrency IRA, you’ll want to start thinking about fees.
-Here’s an overview of the key custodial fees when opening an IRA with BitIRA:
+Here’s an overview of the key setup and ongoing maintenance fees from your custodian when opening an IRA with BitIRA: